A Human-Centric Framework for Data Attribution in Large Language Models: The Current LLM Ecosystem: Creators, Distributors and Recipients of Data

 \subsection{Stakeholders}

 In scope of this work, we consider five groups of stakeholders in the LLM data ecosystem, defined as follows:

 \begin{itemize} \item \textit{Creators:} the individuals who satisfy the authorship criteria (\cref{sec:authorship}) relevant for their field of activity. \item \textit{Publishers:} the organizations disseminating the creators' work, typically with at least a partial transfer of rights (see \cref{sec:copyright}) to the publisher.
-Publishers may add value through e.g. editorial services (though this is not always the case~\cite{Phelps_2022_Challenging_Academic_Publisher_Oligopoly}) and prestige~\cite{Palmer_2024_Prestige_Factor_Propping_Up_Academic_Publishers}. \item \textit{Platforms:} the third-party services providing the creators with means of dissemination and/or monetization of their work (e.g. Kindle self-publishing, Reddit, blog platforms like Medium).
+Publishers may add value through e.g. editorial services (though this is not always the case~\cite{Phelps_2022_Challenging_Academic_Publisher_Oligopoly}) and prestige~\cite{Palmer_2024_Prestige_Factor_Propping_Up_Academic_Publishers}. \item \textit{Platforms:} the third-party services providing the creators with means of dissemination and/or monetization of their work.
+Examples include Kindle self-publishing, social media platforms like Reddit, blog platforms like Medium.
 Unlike publishers, platforms typically do not add editorial value.
-They also historically differ from publishers in terms of liability for content they provide~\cite{SkorupHuddleston_2019_Erosion_of_Publisher_Liability_in_American_Law_Section_230_and_Future_of_Online_Curation}. \item \textit{AI industry:} organizations that commercially provide LLM-based services, typically branded as `AI', and derived predominantly from the creators' data. \item \textit{Readers/Users:} the individuals acting as consumers of the creators' work for professional or recreational purposes. \end{itemize}
+They also historically differ from publishers in terms of liability for content they provide~\cite{SkorupHuddleston_2019_Erosion_of_Publisher_Liability_in_American_Law_Section_230_and_Future_of_Online_Curation}. \item \textit{AI industry:} organizations that commercially provide LLM-based services, typically branded as `AI', and derived from the creators' data \cite{Sankaran_2024_OpenAI_says_it_is_impossible_to_train_AI_without_using_copyrighted_works_for_free}. \item \textit{Readers/Users:} the individuals acting as consumers of the creators' work. \end{itemize}

-We consider the stakeholder groups representing the individuals as \textit{primary stakeholders}: the creators and their intended audience.
+We consider the individuals as \textit{primary stakeholders}: the creators and their intended audience.
 This is motivated by the fact that they are the main sources of value in the ecosystem (producers and consumers).
-Three other groups represent organizations that currently act as \textit{intermediaries} between the two: publishers, platforms and AI industry.
-For example, a blogger is a creator, who may distribute their work to readers via a platform like Medium in order to monetize it via ads.
+Three other groups represent organizations acting as \textit{intermediaries} between the creators and the audience: publishers, platforms and AI industry.
+For example, a blogger is a creator, who may distribute their work to readers via a platform (e.g. Medium).
+The same creator may also be a reader of other blogs, now as a member of their audience.